kemitchell/irs-form-1023/schedule-b.md

 #### 7

 Do you or will you contract with another organization to develop, build, market, or finance your facilities?
-If “Yes,” explain how that entity is selected, explain how the terms of any contracts or other agreements are negotiated at arm’s length, and explain how you determine that you will pay no more than fair market value for services.
+If "Yes," explain how that entity is selected, explain how the terms of any contracts or other agreements are negotiated at arm's length, and explain how you determine that you will pay no more than fair market value for services.

 **Note**: Make sure your answer is consistent with the information provided in Part VIII, line 7a.

 ##### 8

 Do you or will you manage your activities or facilities through your own employees or volunteers?
-If “No,” attach a statement describing the activities that will be managed by others, the names of the persons or organizations that manage or will manage your activities or facilities, and how these managers were or will be selected.
+If "No," attach a statement describing the activities that will be managed by others, the names of the persons or organizations that manage or will manage your activities or facilities, and how these managers were or will be selected.
 Also, submit copies of any contracts, proposed contracts, or other agreements regarding the provision of management services for your activities or facilities.
 Explain how the terms of any contracts or other agreements were or will be negotiated, and explain how you determine you will pay no more than fair market value for services.

-**Note**: Answer “Yes” if you manage or intend to manage your programs through your own employees or by using volunteers.
-Answer “No” if you engage or intend to engage a separate organization or independent contractor.
+**Note**: Answer "Yes" if you manage or intend to manage your programs through your own employees or by using volunteers.
+Answer "No" if you engage or intend to engage a separate organization or independent contractor.
 Make sure your answer is consistent with the information provided in Part VIII, line 7b.

 ### Section II.
 Establishment of Racially Nondiscriminatory Policy